mn-spawn/mn-spawn/README.md

 I'm currently in the final year of my CS bachelors degree and the first year of my AI masters at Oregon State University (Go Beavs!🦫).
 When I'm not attached to my laptop I am either rollerblading or traveling.

-💻 Right now I'm a: AI Research Intern
+💻 Right now I'm a: Incoming SWE Intern

 ----